 from Kevin Behan, Your Dog Is Your Mirror

-I first started to notice the effect of my emotions on my dogs with my hamiltonstovare, Jack.
-It started when I was driving.
-I used to be quite nervous when I was overtaking.
-Jack would be curled up on the back seat of the car.
-I would decide I needed to overtake, getting ready to manoeuvre, and Jack would stand up.
-After a few times of this happening I realised it wasn't just a coincidence, he was responding to my anxiety.
-I knew I was nervous but I hadn't realised that it could be picked up so easily by my dog.
-This made me start to become more aware of my emotions.
-And then I started to feel guilty that my anxiety was making him nervous!
+I first started to notice the effect of how I was feeling on my dogs with my hound Jack.
+I used to be quite a nervous driver and hated overtaking.
+Jack would be curled up on the back seat.
+I would be approaching a car in from and realising I needed to overtake.
+Jack would suddenly stand up and start to look all around him, as if he sensed danger.
+After a few times of this happening I realised it was not coincidence.
+He was responding to my anxiety.
+I became more aware of how I was feeling when I was driving.
+I didn't want my dog to feel bad.

-Through our journey into different types of dog training I started more and more to see links with my emotions and his behaviour.
+Through our journey into different types of dog training I became aware of more examples of how he reacted to how I was feeling.
 At first I didn’t recognise it as such.
 On some occasions when I asked Jack to 'sit' I would get 'ignored'.
-He would look away from me, to one side.
-At various stages in my experiences in training with my dogs, and taking different teachers viewpoints, I would read this as
+He would look away.
+At various stages in my experiences in training with my dogs, and taking different teachers viewpoints, I had different reasons

 a) lack of respect,(I hadn't been firm enough)